AI for Youth Academy Future Scholars Research Initiative

 Build world-changing ideas with AI, one year at a time.

-AI for Youth Academy is a four-year journey for middle and high school innovators.
-Explore, engineer, and launch responsible AI projects with guidance from FSRI mentors and college ambassadors.
+AI for Youth Academy is a five-year journey for middle and high school innovators.
+Build foundational math, programming, and machine learning intuition, then apply it in a capstone project with guidance from mentors and college ambassadors.

 Mentor Network